What Happens If You Witness A Crime In Singapore? 4 Things To Do

 • Non-Emergency Reports: It’s important to note that i-Witness is intended for non-emergency information that does not require immediate police response.
 If you are in a situation where urgent police assistance is needed, you should call “999” directly.

 • No Immediate Updates: Unlike direct police reports, you may not receive immediate updates about the information you submit via i-Witness.
-However, your report could be invaluable for ongoing investigations or might help identify unreported crimes.
+However, your report could be invaluable for ongoing investigations or help identify unreported crimes.

-The police may call upon you to provide a written witness statement as part of their investigation, and will usually schedule a date and time for you to come down to the station for an interview.
+The police may call upon you to provide a written witness statement as part of their investigation and will usually schedule a date and time for you to come down to the station for an interview.
 Here are some tips on how to handle yourself during a police interview.

-It is extremely important that you are completely truthful to the police at all times.
+You must be completely truthful to the police at all times.
 Lying or providing false information is against the law in Singapore, and can incur a fine of up to S$5,000, imprisonment of up to 6 months, or both.

 Will I Need To Testify In Court?

-Eyewitness accounts can be critical evidence in a criminal case, and in certain situations, you may receive a subpoena (a court order) to testify in court about what you’ve witnessed.
+Eyewitness accounts can be critical evidence in a criminal case, and in certain situations, you may receive a subpoena (a court order) to testify in Court about what you’ve witnessed.
 You may also be asked to make a sworn statement of evidence.

 If you do receive a subpoena, you must comply.
 Otherwise you might be issued a warrant of arrest or summoned to comply.

-Testifying in court generally comprises 3 stages:
+Testifying in Court generally comprises three stages:

-3. Re-examination: the side you are a witness for may ask for further clarification regarding matters raised during the cross-examination.
+3. Re-examination: The side you are a witness for may ask for further clarification regarding matters raised during the cross-examination.

 What Happens If You Can’t Attend In Court